IntraMind-s-r-l/im-cdn/legal/en/PRIVACY_POLICY.md

 **Automated Decision-Making**: Decision-making processes that are carried out entirely by automated means without human intervention.

 **Profiling**: Automated processing of personal data to evaluate certain personal aspects about individuals, particularly to analyze or predict performance, behavior, or preferences.

-**Training Data**: Information used to teach AI models how to make predictions or decisions.

-**Model**: The result of training an algorithm on training data, which can then be used to make predictions on new data.

 **Bias**: Systematic errors in AI systems that can result in unfair treatment of certain groups or individuals.